mozilla/glean/docs/dev/howtos/development-with-android-components.md

 In practice that means _you should always be targeting something that produces an APK_: a test or a sample module.
 Then you should find that the `cargoBuild` tasks are invoked as you expect.

-`./gradlew :samples-glean:connectedAndroidTest` should work.
+Inside the `android-components` repository `./gradlew :samples-glean:connectedAndroidTest` should work.
-Other tests like `:glean-core:testDebugUnitTest` or `:support-sync-telemetry:testDebugUnitTest` will currently fail, because the JNI libraries are not included.
+Other tests like `:service-glean:testDebugUnitTest` or `:support-sync-telemetry:testDebugUnitTest` will currently fail, because the JNI libraries are not included.

 ## Notes